From humble beginnings in Paducah, Mark Bryant has risen to become one of the best-known trial attorneys in Western Kentucky.

 After completing law school, Mark Bryant became the Commonwealth Attorney for McCracken County.
 With an impressive track record, he was re-elected twice, serving a total of 16 years from 1974 to 1990.
 In recognition of his outstanding contributions, Bryant was selected to receive the prestigious “Outstanding Commonwealth’s Attorney in Kentucky” award.
 He is also the past president of the Kentucky Commonwealth’s Attorneys Association.

 During his time as Commonwealth Attorney, Mark Bryant received numerous notable appointments and awards that solidified his standing in the legal community.
-Bryant was appointed to the Kentucky Law Enforcement Counsel and the Kentucky Crime Commission by Governor Julian M. Carroll; to the Governor’s Task Force on Crime by Governor John Y. Brown; the Kentucky Jail Standards Commission by Governor Brown; and the Kentucky Child Abuse Prevention Board by Governor Martha Layne Collins; and to the Supreme Court of Kentucky Criminal Rules Committee by the Chief Justice of the Kentucky Supreme Court, Hon.
+Bryant was appointed to the Kentucky Law Enforcement Counsel and the Kentucky Crime Commission by Governor Julian M. Carroll; to the Governor’s Task Force on Crime and the Kentucky Jail Standards Commission by Governor John Y. Brown; to the Kentucky Child Abuse Prevention Board by Governor Martha Layne Collins; and to the Supreme Court of Kentucky Criminal Rules Committee by the Chief Justice of the Kentucky Supreme Court, Hon.
 Robert F. Stephens.

-In his spare time, he is a voracious reader, a golfer and he and his wife Sue are often at the gym.
-He has volunteered time or raised funds for the Boy Scouts of America, Paducah Community Kitchen, Paducah-McCracken County NAACP, the Four Rivers Center, the McCracken County Humane Society, the George Wilson SAFETY Foundation, and Wounded Warriors.
+Mark is a voracious reader, a golfer and he and his wife Sue are often at the gym.
+He has volunteered time and raised funds for the Boy Scouts of America, Paducah Community Kitchen, Paducah-McCracken County NAACP, the Four Rivers Center, the McCracken County Humane Society, the George Wilson SAFETY Foundation, and Wounded Warriors.
 He also draws up wills free of charge for U.S. active-duty service members.